WaterHyacinthInNANHU/Clipboard-Translator/README.md

 **Usage**

-Double-click ClipboardTranslator.exe in the root directory to run the program.
+Double-click Clipboard-Translator.exe in the root directory to run the program.

 **Note**